AnabelGonzalez/WeatherAPI/README.md

 ### V1:
 - Improved modern UI:
-  - Loading css animation
+  - Loading css animation: css loading animation is shown before the user shares location.
-- User entered location
+- User entered location: Users can enter their own location.
 - Error handling: Error message shown when city cannot be found.
 Error message will be displayed if the entered city cannot be found.
 Users can the, re-try with a different city name.